Kezz349/console_tic-tac-toe/README.md

-This is a personnal project of making a multiplayer console Tic-Tac-tTe game in C#.
+This is a personnal project of making a multiplayer console Tic-Tac-Toe game in C#.
 This project was made during my holiday break in-between my first and second semester of techniques de l'informatique at Cégep Saint-Jean-sur-Richelieu. (in december of 2025)

 Ceci est un projet personnel de créer un jeu de Tic-Tac-Toe multijoueur en C#.